 Yala National Park - Time to spot some leopards!

 Located in Sri Lanka’s southeast, bordering the Indian Ocean, Yala was designated a wildlife sanctuary in 1900 and became a national park in 1938.
 Initially a hunting ground for the elite under British rule, Yala is home to 44 mammal species and 215 bird species.
-Notable residents include the world’s largest concentration of leopards, majestic elephants, sloth bears, sambars, jackals, spotted deer, peacocks, and crocodiles.
+Its famous residents include the world’s largest concentration of leopards, majestic elephants, sloth bears, sambars, jackals, spotted deer, peacocks, and crocodiles.

 Galle - Southern Vibes

 Featured on many travelers’ Instagram profiles, Coconut Tree Hill is a must-visit in Mirissa.
-This private coconut estate, with a nearby temple, sits on a high cliff overlooking the Indian Ocean and a pristine golden beach.
-Accessible day or night at no cost, a short trek from the base to the summit takes about 10 minutes through the coconut estate, offering stunning views of Mirissa and its coast.
-Coconut Tree Hill is a perfect spot to watch a bold island sunset.
+This private coconut estate with a nearby temple sits on a high cliff overlooking the Indian Ocean and a pristine stretch of golden beach.
+Accessible day or night at no cost, the hill offers stunning views of Mirissa and its golden coast.

 Weligama Beach - Time for a swim!

-Weligama Beach is also suitable for less-confident swimmers.
-Even if you can’t swim well, you can learn to surf here, making it a popular starting point.
-The variety of activities at Weligama Beach will amaze new visitors and keep long-time travelers returning.
+The variety of activities at Weligama Beach, Sri Lanka, will amaze new visitors and keep long-time travelers returning.
 Enjoy a stunning sunset beach for swimming, relaxing, meeting locals, and learning to surf.
-The area is filled with cafés, restaurants, bars, and a bustling list of activities, including scooters, tuk-tuks, street food, shopping malls, and more.
+The area boasts numerous cafés, restaurants, and bars, along with a bustling list of activities.
+Scooters, tuk-tuks, street food, shopping malls, and more await.

 Originally built by the Portuguese in 1588 and expanded by the Dutch in the 17th century, it is now a thriving Sri Lankan community on the Indian Ocean.